Health, Attitudes, and Behavioural Insights Tracker (HABIT) Survey

 The targeted sample consisted of adults living in Canada 18 years of age and older, aimed for appropriate representation of gender, age and regional split, using data from Census 2021.

 The sample for the first wave consisted of 1,800 general population respondents with an oversample of respondents residing in the Atlantic and Prairies provinces (n=200).
 The sample for the second wave consisted of general population respondents (n=1,800) and an oversample of respondents from Northern regions (n=200).
-The sample for the third wave consisted of general population respondents (n=1,800) and an oversample of respondents from Northern regions (n=200).
+The sample for the third wave consisted of general population respondents (n=1,800) and an oversample of respondents living with a disability (n=200).

 The respondents were randomly selected from members of our panel (LEO) who were recruited using a probabilistic methodology.